 The CECC adjusted the relevant regulations for foreign nationals eligible to visit Taiwan for medical treatment after considering the stability of domestic COVID-19 situation and medical treatment capacity, so as to sustain Taiwan's high-quality medical services and to realize the spirit of "Taiwan can help, and Taiwan is helping!"

 In accordance with the principle of "strict border controls and loosened domestic restrictions" and based on the global COVID-19 situation, international passengers were allowed to transit through Taiwan Taoyuan International Airport.

 II.
 Taiwanese nationals stranded abroad

-Between February and May of 2020, charter/special return flights were used to carry Taiwanese nationals stranded on the Diamond Princess cruise, Wuhan, India, and other areas affected by COVID-19.
+Between February and May of 2020, charter flights were used to carry Taiwanese nationals stranded on the Diamond Princess cruise, Wuhan, India, and other areas affected by COVID-19.
 Taiwan Taoyuan International Airport initiated anchorage quarantine and implemented quarantine protocols including traveler separation, fever screening, and health assessments by doctors.
 Asymptomatic travelers were transported to group quarantine facilities and suspected cases were provided with medical attention to enhance the management of individuals at risk of infection.

 III.
 Special measures to improve quarantine efficiency